Appalachian School of Law

 The Appalachian School of Law (ASL) is a private law school in Grundy, Virginia.
 It is accredited by the American Bar Association and offers a three-year Juris Doctor degree to approximately 128 full-time students.
 The school was founded in 1994 and admitted its first class of students in August 1997.
 ASL was started and brought to Buchanan County, Virginia as a tool of economic development for the region.
-ASL emphasizes professional responsibility and alternative dispute resolution in its curriculum and requires students to complete 25 hours of community service per semester in order to graduate.
-Each student is also required to complete an externship before graduation.
-According to ASL's 2021 ABA-required disclosures, 31% of the Class of 2020 obtained full-time, long-term, JD-required employment nine months after graduation.
-ASL was also the site of a triple homicide that took place on January 16, 2002.
+ASL emphasizes professional responsibility and alternative dispute resolution in its curriculum.

 History

 ASL traces its roots back to 1993 when Norton, Virginia lawyer Joe Wolfe came up with the idea to create a law school in Central Appalachia.
 His idea was well received by local business leaders and a steering committee was founded in 1994 and grew to eighty members.
 The committee surveyed lawyers and found that legal education needed to emphasize professional responsibility and alternative dispute resolution as these pillars of law school were becoming more important in today's law practice.
 The committee gained permission from the Virginia General Assembly to start a law school in 1995 and continued to secure endorsements from local civic associations and industrial development authorities.
 Buchanan County, Virginia approached the committee in 1996 and offered the grounds and buildings of the former P.V.
 Dennis Elementary and Grundy Jr. High Schools to which the steering committee accepted.

 The motto of the school, Ex petra veritatis justitia exsurgit, in English translates as, From the rock of truth, justice arises.

 A $1 million loan (which was later converted into a grant) financed the buildings' renovations.

 The State Council of Higher Education in Virginia granted the school the ability to enroll students studying for the Juris Doctor Degree in 1997.
 The charter class of 71 students first attended classes on August 12, 1997.

 Buchanan County brought ASL to Grundy in order to revitalize a town that had been in a steady economic decline since the town's flood of 1977.
 ASL has brought a positive economic impact on its home town, including spurring construction of rental homes and the opening of additional businesses in the area.
 ASL has become a success story for the concept of higher education as an economic development tool.
 The school has brought in $12 million per year to the local economy.
 ASL's economic success spurred the conception and implementation of the Appalachian College of Pharmacy (formerly University of Appalachia College of Pharmacy), which was founded in 2003 and opened its doors in 2005.